 - 2 cloves garlic, minced

-- To make the feta: Soak your almonds in water overnight.
-The next day, drain and process with lemon juice, olive oil, nutritional yeast, garlic, salt, and almond milk.
+- To make the feta: Soak your almonds in water overnight, or in boiling water for 20 minutes.
+Drain and process with lemon juice, olive oil, nutritional yeast, garlic, salt, and almond milk.
 Let blend until no large nut pieces remain.
 Pour mixture into a cheese cloth and squeeze out excess moisture.
-Let sit in the fridge in a colander over a bowl until mostly dried (I did a few hours and this was fine).

 - OK, your cheese is basically ready!
 Now preheat the oven to 350 degrees F and lightly grease a baking sheet.
 Plop cheese onto sheet and bake for 25-30 minutes, until golden and firm.
 Remove from oven and let cool.